 - 10 cups vegetable or chicken stock

-- 4 cups 32 oz crushed tomatoes
+- 32 ounces crushed tomatoes

-- 2 tsp ground coriander
+- 2 teaspoons ground coriander

 - 1 cup sherry

-- 1/4 cup chopped fresh cilantro
+- ¼ cup chopped fresh cilantro minced

 - Kosher salt and freshly ground pepper, to taste

-- 1 habanero pepper seeded and minced
+- 1 small habanero pepper seeded and minced

-- 1 Tbs lime juice
+- 1 tablespoon lime juice

 - 1 bunch scallions chopped, for garnish

-Add the rice and continue to sauté for another 3 minutes more.
+- Add the rice and continue to sauté for another 3 minutes more.

-Add the water, salt, and saffron.
+- Add the water, salt, and saffron.

 - For the soup: Heat a stockpot over medium-high heat.

-Add olive oil, onion, celery, and garlic,
+- Add the remaining olive oil, onion, celery, and garlic

-saute, stirring frequently for 10 minutes.
+- Saute, stirring frequently for 10 minutes.

-Add the beans, stock, tomatoes, coriander and sherry.
+- Add the beans, stock, tomatoes, coriander and sherry.

-Bring to a boil.
+- Bring to a boil.

-Reduce the heat to medium-low and simmer for approximately 30 minutes.
+- Reduce the heat to medium-low and simmer for approximately 30 minutes.

-Add cilantro, and season with salt and pepper.
+- Add cilantro, habanero pepper, lime juice, and season with salt and pepper as desired.